cool-es/q-dot-r-es/README.md

 ```
 For help, run `qr --help`.
 Just running `qr` on its own prints the same text and generates an example QR code.
 ### Unicode support
-As of version 0.3, `qr` supports arbitrary Unicode characters as well.
-Any non-ASCII characters in the input (in either the manual ASCII mode or the automatic encoding mode) will add a UTF-8 marker to the QR code and divide UTF-8 characters into their constituent bytes.
+`qr` supports arbitrary Unicode characters.
+Any non-ASCII characters in the input (in either the manual ASCII mode or the automatic encoding mode) will add a "read as UTF-8" marker to the QR code's data and divide the characters into their constituent UTF-8 bytes.
+(QR codes support many other character encodings too, but I haven't implemented them.)

 As such, entering non-ASCII characters will increase the message size slightly, but the ASCII characters within the message will still be handled as normal.
 ```